Antonine Plague: Economic growth and poor health

 Epidemics were common in the ancient world, but the Antonine plague was the first known pandemic of the Roman Empire.
-The Antonine plague spread throughout the Roman Empire, and perhaps other areas, including China, and infected many millions of people.
+The Antonine plague spread throughout the Roman Empire and infected many millions of people.
 The pandemic erupted during the last years of what is often considered the "golden age" of Rome during the reign of co-emperor Marcus Aurelius.
-The Roman Empire at that time had a population estimated at 75 million people, about one-fourth of all mankind.
-Historians generally agree that the population of the Roman Empire peaked at about the time that the Antonine Plague appeared and, thereafter, population declined.
+The Roman Empire at that time had a population estimated at 75 million people.
+Historians generally agree that the population of the Roman Empire peaked at about the time that the Antonine Plague appeared and, thereafter, the population declined.

 The economic prosperity of the Roman Empire notwithstanding, the conditions were propitious for a pandemic.
 The population was unhealthy.
-About 20 percent of the population—a large percentage by ancient standards—lived in one of hundreds of cities; Rome, with a population estimated at one million, being the largest.
+About 20 percent of the population — a large percentage by ancient standards — lived in one of hundreds of cities; Rome, with a population estimated at one million, being the largest.
 The cities were a "demographic sink" even in the best of times.
-The death rate exceeded the birth rate and a constant in-migration of new residents was necessary to maintain the urban population.
+The death rate exceeded the birth rates and a constant in-migration of new residents was necessary to maintain the urban population.
 As perhaps more than one-half of children died before reaching adulthood, the average life expectancy at birth was only in the mid-twenties.
 Dense urban populations and poor sanitation contributed to the dangers of disease.
 The connectivity by land and sea between the vast territories of the Roman Empire made the transfer of infectious diseases from one region to another easier and more rapid than it was in smaller, more geographically confined societies.
-Epidemics of infectious diseases in the empire were common, with nine recorded between 43 BCE and 148 CE.
+Epidemics of infectious diseases in the empire were common, with nine recorded between 43 BC and 148 AD.
 The rich were not immune to the unhealthy conditions.
-Only two of emperor Marcus Aurelius' fourteen children are known to have reached adulthood.
+For example, only two of emperor Marcus Aurelius' fourteen children are known to have reached adulthood.

 A good indicator of nutrition and the disease burden is the average height of the population.
 The conclusion of the study of thousands of skeletons is that the average Roman was shorter in stature than the people of pre-Roman societies of Italy and the post-Roman societies of the Middle Ages.
 The view of historian Kyle Harper is that "not for the last time in history, a precocious leap forward in social development brought biological reverses".
+This decline in average height during the Roman era may reflect the stresses of urbanization, warfare, and economic inequality.
 Despite increasing development, average height did not increase in Europe between 1000 and 1800, while it increased in the 5th and 6th centuries during late antiquity.